OpenRiskNet/workshop/wp2-deployment-workshop-2019/tutorial-3/README.md

 So far all our pods have been _ephemeral_, meaning that all data is stored in the container and is lost when the container stops.
 For things like databases this is no good - we can't loose our data every time the container stops!

-The solution to this is you use persitsent storage for your pods.
+The solution to this is you use persistent storage for your pods.
 This is in the form of **volumes** that can be thought of as a disk that is mounted into your container at the required location.
 This allows the storage to be external to the pod.
 When the pod stops the data remains.
 When a new pod is started that volume with its existing data is added to the pod and mounted into the running container.